Qualytics/userguide/docs/anomalies/universal-anomaly.md

 # Universal Anomalies

+* The universal Anomalies enables users to interact with all Anomalies from all data stores.
+This page is available through the main navigation and includes high-level universal analytics as well.

 * The general `Anomalies` tab is shown as a separated section as an overview of the anomalies of your ecosystem.

 * You can access this section in the menu: